Skip to content

 • Section 179 allows businesses to take the full deduction in the same year of purchase.

-• The maximum annual deduction is $1,080,000 total for all eligible business expenses.
+• The maximum annual deduction adjusts each year — the 2026 limit is $2,560,000 total for all eligible business expenses (confirm the current figure at section179.org).

 • Any amount not deducted in Year 1 gets carried over to subsequent years.